wrdhall3/fx-rate-project/README.md

 - Economic indicators such as the Fed Funds Rate, T-bill rates, and oil prices show varying degrees of correlation with the exchange rate.

 ### Visualizations
-- Scatter plots for each economic indicator over time.
+- **Interactive Time Series Line Plots**: Allow exploration of each economic indicator over time, providing flexibility to zoom in on specific periods and identify key trends.
-- A regression line overlaid on the USD to MXN exchange rate plot, showing the trend and linear relationship.
+- **Scatter Plot with Regression Line**: Display the USD to MXN exchange rate with an overlaid regression line, using Seaborn, to highlight overall trends and any linear relationship.
+- **Seaborn Line Plots with Major Events**: Annotated line plots showing significant economic events that impacted the USD to MXN exchange rate, offering historical context to visualize how major events influenced the rate.

 ### Statistical Summary
 - **Slope and Intercept:** Key components of the regression line \( y = mx + b \).